廣東話

 The Story

-8 Words from Cantonese
+8 Words from Cantonese Chinese

 Every word carries the DNA of the culture that created it.
-These words traveled from Cantonese into English.
+These words traveled from Cantonese Chinese into English.